-As you type an expression, a small yellow caution sign appears.
+As you type an expression, a small yellow caution sign (1) appears.
 It will remain visible until you have typed a legal expression.
 If the caution sign does not disappear, it means that there is an error in the expression.
 To see which part of the expression is in error, click the caution sign to see the error message and select the incorrect portion.

-3. If the expressions include user-supplied slider information, drag the appropriate Map sliders to preview the effects.
+4. If the expressions include user-supplied slider information, drag the appropriate Map sliders to preview the effects.
 The Map 0 sliders correspond to sliders 0 and 1; the Map 1 sliders correspond to sliders 2 and 3, and so on.
 For information on including user-supplied slider information in expressions, see "Providing User-Controlled Sliders".

-4. When you have correctly set up the filter, click Save to save the expressions in a text file ("AFS parameter file").
+5. When you have correctly set up the filter, click Save to save the expressions in a text file ("AFS parameter file").
 Saving the expression allows you to load and edit the filter in the future.
+(However, you can also load the standalone filter as long as it is not protected).